 Instructions

-• Peel and grate the carrot and ginger.
+- Meanwhile, peel and grate the carrots.
 If you have a grater attachment on your food processor, your job will be even easier.
-I used a box grater.

-• Add the lentils, spices, coconut milk and water.
+- Add the lentils, spices, coconut milk and water to the pot.

-• If you’re using the stovetop method, bring the soup to a boil over high heat, then reduce the heat to medium-low, give the soup a good stir, then cover, and cook for 20 minutes.
+- If using the stovetop method, bring the soup to a boil over high heat, then reduce the heat to medium-low so it is gently bubbling.
+Stir the soup, then cover and cook for 18-20 minutes until lentils are soft and creamy.

-• If you’re using the Instant pot method, simply lock the lid into place and set the Instant Pot to the high-pressure mode for 10 minutes.
+- If you’re using the Instant Pot method, lock the lid into place and set the Instant Pot to the high-pressure mode for 10 minutes, then release naturally.

 Simple easy flavourful and loved.